hongshuochen/2021Fall-EE538-HW2/README.md

 bazel test tests:q7_student_test
 ```

-Please indicate the time complexity:
+Please also indicate the time complexity:

 ## Question 8 (20 Points.
 Medium)

-Given a non-empty string `pattern` and a non-empty vector of string `strs`, write a function `bool Match(const std::string& pattern, const std::vector<std::string>& strs)` that returns true if the  `strs` follows the same `pattern`, and false if it does not.
+Given a non-empty string `pattern` and a non-empty vector of string `strs`, write a function `bool CPPLib::Match(const std::string& pattern, const std::vector<std::string>& strs)` that returns true if the  `strs` follows the same `pattern`, and false if it does not.

 Example 1:\
 Input: pattern = "abba", strs = {bat, cat, cat, bat}\
-Output: true
+Output: true (because 'bat' appears on the 1th and 4th place, 'cat' appears on the 2th and 3th place)

 Example 2:\
+Input: pattern = "abab", strs = {apple, banana, apple, banana}\
+Output: true (because 'apple' appears on the 1th and 3th place, 'banana' appears on the 2th and 4th place)

+Example 3:\
 Input: pattern = "aba", strs = {USC, defeats, UCLA}\
-Output: false
+Output: false (because 'USC' and 'UCLA' are not the same word)

-Example 3:\
+Example 4:\
 Input: pattern = "abc", strs = {USC, wins}\
-Output: false
+Output: false (because the length of `pattern` and `strs` are not the same)

 Write several tests using GTest for your function in [tests/q8_student_test.cc](tests/q8_student_test.cc).